jaredgorski/dotfiles/README.md

 _NOTE: "root" directories which need to be copied rather than symlinked should **only** be added to `PATHS_CP.txt`._

 ### The main script
-To make symlinks and copy files as configured in the dotfiles directories, `PATHS_LN.txt`, and `PATHS_CP.txt`, run:
+To make symlinks and copy files as configured in the dotfiles directories and `PATHS_LN.txt`/`PATHS_CP.txt`, run:

 ```shell
 make dotfiles
 ```

-This will recursively link all files and directories in each directory listed in `PATHS_LN.txt`, starting at the first level of nesting (the root directories listed in `PATHS.txt` will not be linked).
+This will recursively link all files and directories in each directory listed in `PATHS_LN.txt`, starting at the first level of nesting.
 If a file-to-be-linked already exists in `$HOME`, that file will be moved to the archive directory before the dotfile is linked in its place.
 The archive directory will contain a directory named by a relevant timestamp and will contain any and all files which were moved there during that runtime.

 The behavior for `PATHS_CP.txt` is the same, except that files are copied rather than symlinked.